Willson Contreras Player Props: Cardinals vs. Mariners

-Willson Contreras -- 2-for-3 with a double and an RBI in his most recent game -- will be in action for the St. Louis Cardinals versus the Seattle Mariners, with George Kirby on the hill, on April 21 at 10:10 PM ET.
+Willson Contreras -- batting .273 with four doubles, two home runs, seven walks and seven RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Seattle Mariners, with Luis Castillo on the mound, on April 22 at 9:40 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with a double and an RBI) against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-2) against the Mariners.

 Willson Contreras Game Info & Props vs. the Mariners